The Fungos Of Our Fathers

 the home on-deck circle hit fungoes to outfielders.

 Left field, right field and center.
-Boston is

 an ugly city when looking straight ahead,